fattahpour/kafka-streams-patterns/agg-window-session/README.md

 Count records per key in sessions with a one-minute inactivity gap.

+## Scenario

+Capture user activity per session, such as grouping clicks until a minute of inactivity signals the session end.

 ```
 input --> groupByKey --> sessionWindow(1m).count --> output
 ```